 Peach Button Up Shirt* (2014) for a change from a white shirt when we are going out for the evening.

 Wool and Prince 130wt Blue Oxford Shirt* (2014) Slim fit, crisp look while still having all the advantages of 100% wool.
 Very business casual.
 I would retire it because it hasn’t been worn: tee-shirts are fine at my work but my wife loves it.

 Wool and Prince 210wt Burgundy Oxford Shirt not shown (2020) Slim fit, classic oxford cloth look while being 100% wool.
 Christmas present.

 Black/Grey/White Checked Button Up Shirt* (2013) for something that is casual but a bit more dressed up than my tee-shirt or hoody.

 Outlier AMB Merino Wool Button Up Shirt* (2019) a bit more dressy than a tee-shirt or hoodie but don’t need to wear a suit.

 Mid-Weight, Purple Merino Wool Sweater* (2013) for cool days or when some color is called for.
 Purple is the color of royalty… so it can function as a Christmas or Easter sweater.

-Grey Cashmere V-neck Sweater* (2019) for fall and winter evenings when I more warmth than just a shirt and my fleece jacket is too casual.
-Will move to retired if not worn in the next year.
+Grey Cashmere V-neck Sweater* (2019) for fall and winter evenings when I more warmth than just a shirt and hoody or fleece is too casual.

 Muji Sport Jacket* (2013) for dressed up but casual date nights.